yoyoberenguer/HSV/README.md

-# RGB_TO_HSV (WORK IN PROGRESS)
+# RGB_TO_HSV
 ```
-RGB to HSV model conversion
+RGB to HSV and HSV to RGB colors system converstion tools.

-Cython and C version of following pythonic code:
+This project provides the cython methods and C versions of the

-- colorsys.rgb_to_hsv(r, g, b)
-  Convert the color from RGB coordinates to HSV coordinates.

-- colorsys.hsv_to_rgb(h, s, v)
-  Convert the color from HSV coordinates to RGB coordinates.
+HSV conversion algorithms.

+The code is based on the current python COLORSYS library, adapted and improved
+for a astonishing increase in speed compare to the original model.

 ```